LS-2ednar/Balance_Agent/README.md

 - Generating Code automatically
 - Executing Code automatically

 Therefore proper safety mesures needed to be put in place

+TO ENSURE I DO NOT LOSE MY BOOTDEV STREAK I UPDATEDED THIS SECTION HERE TODAY!